koenvaneijk/tinycoder/README.md

 # TinyCoder

-TinyCoder is a zero dependencies, pure Python, simplified, command-line AI coding assistant designed to help you interact with Large Language Models (LLMs) for coding tasks directly within your terminal and integrated with your Git workflow.
+TinyCoder is a 0-dependency, pure Python, simplified, command-line AI coding assistant designed to help you interact with Large Language Models (LLMs) for coding tasks directly within your terminal and integrated with your Git workflow.

 It allows you to add .py files to a chat context, ask questions, request code changes, and have the assistant apply those changes using a specific diff-like format.